 Statistical analysis

 Statistical analysis was carried out by SPSS (version 16, SPSS Inc., Chicago, IL, United States).
-Quantitative data were expressed as mean (± SD) and categorical data were presented in the form of frequency and percent (%) as appropriate.
+Quantitative data were expressed as mean ± SD and categorical data were presented in the form of frequency and percent (%) as appropriate.
 Student’s t-test was used for parametric data and non-parametric 2 for independent variables in comparing the two groups.
 Multiple groups were compared using the one way ANOVA test.
 Linear correlations were performed by Pearson’s test.
 For all tests, the difference was considered significant if the probability (P) was < 0.05.

 RESULTS